Painting

 John Singer Sargent, Dr. Pozzi at Home, 1881, Hammer Museum (University of California), Los Angeles, CA, USA.

-8. And What About Women?
+8. And What About Female Doctors?

 Women are present in medicine and surgery since the beginning of human history.
-However, women have historically had lower participation levels in medical fields compared to men as in most other types of job.
+However, women have historically had lower participation levels in medical fields compared to men as in most other types of jobs.
 This is not a surprise: work was a man’s affair, home and family was a woman’s mission.
 Due to their minor presence in this specific field and because of their consideration as the “weaker sex”, female doctors are extremely rare in art history.

 No one took an interest in representing a woman doing a traditionally man’s job.
 The only notable artwork that can be found is a medieval miniature of Hildegard von Bingen, a Christian and very talented nun.
 She contributed to many humanistic and scientific fields, including medicine.
 However, even her miniature does not really represent the female medical job: she is receiving a divine inspiration to write something.

-Hildegard von Bingen, 12th century, miniature from the Rupertsberg Scivias-Codex (lost during World War II).
+Doctors in Paintings: Hildegard von Bingen, 12th century, miniature from the Rupertsberg Scivias-Codex (lost during World War II).
 Wikimedia Commons.

 Hildegard von Bingen, 12th century, miniature from the Rupertsberg Scivias-Codex (lost during World War II).
 Wikimedia Commons (public domain).